 Your proposal will be reviewed by employees from the international region for which you apply.

-To Qualify for Patagonia International Grant Funding:
+To qualify for Patagonia International Grants Program funding:

 - Your organization must operate for the environmental and public good.